bnf/nginx_cache/README.rst

 Known Issues
 ------------

-- The admin panel is rendered into the cache, if enabled
 - Frontend editing not tested – probably not working because edit icons will be cached

-Those issues can currently be avoided by using a config.no_cache=1 hack for logged in backend users:
+This issue can currently be avoided by using a config.no_cache=1 hack for logged in backend users:

 .. code-block:: txt